Disorders and Diseases of Rats

-This disease caused by Salmonella bacteria is uncommon in pet rats.
+This disease, caused by Salmonella bacteria, is uncommon in pet rats.
 However, pregnant females and infant rats are at higher risk of infection.
 The infection is transmitted by eating food contaminated by feces and is often associated with food, water, or bedding contaminated by wild rodents.
 Affected rats may have a distended abdomen (belly), diarrhea, dehydration, weight loss, rough hair coat, depression, and sudden death.
 Miscarriage may occur in pregnant rats.
 Infected rats can also transmit the disease to people.
 There is no treatment.
 Affected rats should be isolated and the cage sanitized and disinfected to eliminate any potential source of contamination.

 Rats are very susceptible to the development of tumors.
 Your veterinarian will likely recommend surgical removal of the tumor because tumors may grow and spread to other locations in the body.
 Early removal allows for the best outcome with the least chance of complications and recurrence.

-Keratocanthomas are benign tumors of the skin.
+Keratoacanthomas are benign tumors of the skin.
 They develop on the chest, back, or tail.

 Mammary fibroadenomas are the most common tumors in rats.
 Because rats have widely distributed mammary (breast) tissue, tumors may be found under the skin anywhere on the belly side of the body, from chin to tail.
 Both female and male rats can develop tumors.
 Typically these tumors are soft, round, or somewhat flat growths that can be moved by firm pressure.
 Your veterinarian will perform surgery to remove the tumor, but recurrence in other parts of the body is common.
-These tumors normally do not become malignant (cancerous).
+Most of these tumors do not become malignant (cancerous).